How to Create a Global Custom 404 Page for Route Groups in Next.js

 Puppetry 3: Test Automation without Coding

 Nowadays nobody would argue the importance of automated testing.
 Yet end-to-end tests are often hard to write and even harder to maintain.
 There are many solutions to help with it.
 Puppetry is a test constructor, which allows you building test suites without any coding.
 QA-engineer can record user scenario in a built-in browser, extend the generated test case with browser commands and assertions, manage the suite structure (like drag’n’drop) and run tests.
+Puppetry translates Gherkins-styled test specification into a Jest/Puppeteer project, executes it and shows the report.
+This project can be simply plugged in CI/CD pipeline.

 Enhancing UX with LQIP: How to Build an Awesome Image Preview